-We had a very short day ahead of us – a mere 60 km ride to the capital city of Phnom Penh.
+We had a very short day ahead of us a mere 60 km ride to the capital city of Phnom Penh.
 The plan was to arrive there early enough in the day that we wouldn’t get stuck in rush hour traffic on a Friday evening.
 I was quite pleased about having a shorter day as a little respite from the longer riding days we had had so far.
 It’s true that we covered very short distances on even the longer days but riding on unpaved roads on small bikes meant that we rode a lot slower than I normally would in the United States.
 The heat also made it a lot more tiring.

 We made a short stop at a market which specialized in insects.
 As in, insects that you could consume.
 They had fried spiders (tarantulas, I believe), crickets, roaches and some small birds.
-We tried spider from a young girl who had two baskets full of them – one filled with live spiders, while the other was full of cooked ones.
+We tried spider from a young girl who had two baskets full of them, one of which was filled with live spiders, while the other was full of cooked ones.
 I’m not an arachnophobe but the sight of the gigantic spiders crawling around the basket made me shudder.
 A couple of my group let the spiders run over their hands and one of them stuck it right on his face.
 He said that they had little suction cups on the ends of their feet (just like Spiderman!).
 I refused to handle them even though they had had their teeth removed and could not bite.
 I did try eating a couple of legs of the fried spiders though.
 They tasted more of the spices that they had been cooked in than anything else.
 The feel of eating the hairy legs still made me squirm a bit though, and for the rest of the day I couldn’t help but think that I had spider stuck in my teeth.

 I refused to eat the crickets too as they didn’t look as appetizing as the spiders.
 As for the roaches, forget about it.
-These were water cockroaches – something that I didn’t know existed.
+These were water cockroaches, something that I didn’t know existed.

 The kids who were selling the insects were amused by our reactions to the insects.
 They had grown up around them and were used to handling them, of course.
 It did strike me that my reaction was absurd but not something I could not control.
 Intellectually I can understand that poor people eat what they can get their hands on.
 The more privileged people could get access to eating cows, pigs or chickens, while poorer people had to make do with rodents or insects.
 If we were suddenly in the midst of a famine, I’m pretty sure most of us would throw our apprehensions out the window and eat what was available.